cockroachdb/example-app-rust-postgres/README.md

 The sample code in this directory demonstrates how to connect to CockroachDB with the [Rust Postgres driver](https://crates.io/crates/postgres).
+For detailed instructions on running this example, see the [tutorial](https://www.cockroachlabs.com/docs/stable/build-a-rust-app-with-cockroachdb.html).

 ## Prerequisites